- Gender and Relationships»

 Personality traits do show their behavior in adulthood in a less-satisfied relationship.

 Money becomes the priority when there is not much left to put into their marriage.

-I put it down to her personality traits and of her social life.
+I put it down to her poor lifestyle back in her country.

 Her marriage is not stable and the weak foundation of her marriage is causing difficulties.

 It is always about her having something new and flashing it in my face.
 Her way of impressing me and many others.

 A first time for me to have come across a narcissistic person such as she.